-In Gaziantep, primary school graduates are the largest group of people in the province.
+In Gaziantep, primary school graduates are the group largest of people in the province.
 Similar to the primary school graduates, lower secondary school and high school graduates are also high.

-Figure 6-41: Educational Attainment of Gaziantep Population
+Figure 6-44: Educational Attainment of Gaziantep Population

 Source: (TURKSTAT, Population and Housing Census, 2022)